elharirymatteo/RANS/README.md

 This repo is an extension of the Isaac Gym Envs library present at https://github.com/NVIDIA-Omniverse/OmniIsaacGymEnvs.

 The main additions to the Reinforcement Learning examples provided by Omniverse Isaac Gym are environments related to Space Robotics.

+Firstly, we start by providing a 2D environmnet, which serves as a simpler version of a realistic spacecraft.
+The modelled 2D system can be tested with a real rigid structure floating on top of an extremely flat and smooth surface using air bearings.
+This system is a common solution is to emulate free-floating and free-flying satellite motion.
+This intermediate step is especially important for demonstrating the sim-to-real transfer of the DRL policies trained within Omniverse.

+Secondly, we provide a full 3D environment to allow the simulation of free flying spacecrafts in space.

 | 3DoF go to XY | 3DoF go to Pose | 6DoF go to XYZ |
 | :-: | :-: | :-: |